Carl Jung: Thought

+Jung's thought derived from the classical education he received at school and from early family influences, which on the maternal side were a combination of Reformed Protestant academic theology with an interest in occult phenomena.
+On his father's side was a dedication to academic discipline emanating from his grandfather, the physician, scientist, and first Basel Professor of Medicine, Karl Gustav Jung, a one-time student activist and convert from Catholicism to Swiss Reformed Protestantism.
+Family lore suggested there was at least a social connection to the German polymath, Johann Wolfgang Goethe, through the latter's niece, Lotte Kestner, known as "Lottchen", who was a frequent visitor in Jung senior's household.

-Jung's thought was formed by early family influences, which on the maternal side were a blend of interest in the occult and in reformed academic theology.
-On his father's side were two important figures, his grandfather, the physician and academic scientist Karl Gustav Jung, and Lotte Kestner, the niece of German polymath Johann Wolfgang Goethe's "Lottchen".
-Although he was a practicing clinician and writer and as such founded analytical psychology, much of his life's work was spent exploring other areas such as quantum physics, vitalism, Eastern and Western philosophy including epistemology, alchemy, astrology, and sociology, as well as literature and the arts.
-Jung's interest in philosophy and spiritual subjects led many to view him as a mystic, although his preference was to be seen as a man of science; Jung was, unlike Freud, heavily knowledgeable on philosophical concepts and aimed to link the branch of epistemology to the more modern theories of psychology.
+Carl Jung, the practicing clinician, writer, and founder of analytical psychology, had, through his marriage, the economic security to pursue interests in other intellectual topics of the moment.
+His early celebrity as a research scientist through the Word Association Test led to the start of prolific correspondence and worldwide travel.
+It opened academic as well as social avenues, supported by his explorations into anthropology, quantum physics, vitalism, Eastern and Western philosophy.
+He delved into epistemology, alchemy, astrology, and sociology, as well as literature and the arts.
+Jung's interest in philosophy and spiritual subjects led many to label him a mystic, although he preferred to be seen as a man of science.
+Jung, unlike Freud, was deeply knowledgeable about philosophical concepts and sought links between epistemology and emergent theories of psychology.

 Key concepts

-Within the field of analytical psychology, a brief survey of major concepts developed by Jung include (alphabetical):
+Within the field of analytical psychology, a brief survey of major concepts developed by Jung includes (alphabetical):